|

 "I tried," Chrístõ said.
 "I tried…."

-pity.
+feel your pity.
 It burns in my soul.
-It… It was given freely and wholeheartedly.
+It… It was given freely and

-down his face.
+flowing down his face.
 Because she was right.
-He hadn't loved her.
-He had wanted
+He hadn’t loved her.

-and the creature that raised her hand ready to strike him down.
-He saw
+his son and the creature that raised her hand ready to strike him down.

-the lightning crackle in her fingers.
-"No, Eibhlin," he said
+He saw the lightning crackle in her fingers.
+“No, Eibhlin,”

-again.
-"Please, don't kill my son.
-Please… if it's love you
+he said again.
+“Please, don’t kill my son.
+Please… if

 Chrístõ looked in astonishment as his father stepped up